trolologuy/update-notifier/README.md

 ### Docker
 1. Install Docker
-2. Run `docker build -f deploy/Dockerfile .`
+2. Run either `docker-compose up` or`docker build -f deploy/Dockerfile .` if you want to use the Dockerfile directly.

 ### Vagrant
 1. Install Vagrant